This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Elephant.

 Artistic depictions of elephants - such as rock paintings - have been found dating back thousands of years, clearly indicating their importance to early peoples.
 Although the elephant's numbers and habitat have been reduced and restricted over the past century, they retain a prominent role in stories and folktales throughout the African continent.
 In many of these tales, the close relationship between elephants and humans is emphasized by the fact that members of each species can take on the form of the other.
 Stories from Chad, Kenya, and the Zulu region of southern Africa all talk about how, under certain circumstances, elephants have become humans, humans have become elephants, and elephant children have been born from both parties.
 In Tanzania, there is a story about how the elephant was once a human being but got swindled out of all of his limbs except one, which became his trunk.
 The Ashanti people of Ghana held elephants in such high regard that when they found one dead in the wild, they honored it with a funeral fit for one of their tribe’s own chiefs.

 Indian elephants were used in battle for thousands of years, and from ancient times until the present day elephants were endowed with prominent religious symbolism.
-Before Hinduism as we know it today developed in the sub-continent, one of the chief gods worshiped in the region was Indra.
+One of the earliest gods worshiped in the region was Indra.
 Associated with thunder, Indra’s mount was the sacred white elephant Airavata.
-The god Ganesh, son of deities Shiva and Parvati, is usually depicted with the head of an elephant.
+The god Ganesh, son of Shiva and Parvati, is usually depicted with the head of an elephant.
 According to the Mahabharata, one of India’s greatest epic poems, Shiva accidently cut off the head of his son and, quickly looking around for a replacement, spotted an elephant and placed its head on his son’s shoulders.
 Since elephants can easily forage through tough terrain, Ganesh assumes this quality in a spiritual sense and is often titled the "remover of obstacles".
 The elephant also plays a symbolic role in Buddhism: Before Siddhartha Gautama, the Indian prince who would later become the Buddha, was born, his mother had a dream in which a white elephant announced the birth of her son.

-The Ancient Greeks and Romans were acutely aware of the power of elephants, and to them the animals symbolized military strength and triumph.
-Alexander the Great encountered war elephants at the Battle of the Hydaspes River (located in modern-day Pakistan) in 326 BCE, and in later years coins were often issued that depicted Alexander and his various successors wearing the scalp of an elephant as a crown or headdress.
+To the ancient Greeks and Romans, elephants symbolized military strength and triumph.
+Alexander the Great encountered war elephants at the Battle of the Hydaspes River (located in modern-day Pakistan) in 326 BCE, and in later years coins were often issued that depicted Alexander and his various dynastic successors wearing the scalp of an elephant as a crown or headdress.
 Hannibal, the legendary general from Carthage (roughly equivalent to modern-day Tunis, the capital of Tunisia) used elephants on his famous march across the Alps to invade the Roman Empire.
-In Alexandria, Egypt and later in Rome, elephants were displayed in marches, processions and triumphal parades.
+In Alexandria, Egypt and later in Rome, elephants were displayed in marches, processions, and triumphal parades.